 You’ve probably noticed that some mobile sites will have a link at the bottom that says “Go to Full Site.”
 This is used for sites that aren’t showing you ALL of their content on a mobile device.
 They pick and choose the most relevant content to show.
 This is a good strategy because screens are so much smaller on phones and tablets.
 It’s best to make everything as easy to read as possible, which often means stripping down some of your site’s content for mobile users.

 This is such an easy element to forget but you could have everything on your site optimized for mobile use and still not have mobile-friendly emails.
 It happens all the time.
 In fact, research shows that almost half of all emails are opened on a mobile device but only 10% of emails are actually optimized for mobile devices.
 This is a HUGE opportunity to get ahead of your competition and it’s not too hard to do.
 Some email clients will mobile-optimize emails for you.
 But another way to do it in the short-term is to reduce the size of images and make call to action buttons larger so it’s easy for people to tap them.

 Getting your site fully optimized for mobile use is one of the best things you can do for your business online.
 It’s almost the equivalent of remodeling your brick and mortar store.

-The fact is, 79% of shoppers now use mobile devices to browse the internet and shop and 70% of mobile searches lead to action within an hour.
+The fact is, more than 80% of shoppers now use mobile devices to browse the internet and shop and 70% of mobile searches lead to action within an hour.

 These numbers are too great to ignore.
 Mobile shopping is only going to continue to grow and if you’re not catering to mobile customers, you’re missing out on sales.

-If you want to discuss your site and see how to get your site fully optimized for mobile shopping, call or email ioVista today. ioVista can help you convert your site into a fully functional and user-friendly mobile shopping experience.
+Call or email us today to get your site fully optimized for mobile shopping. ioVista, Texas Digital Marketing Agency can help you convert your site into a fully functional and user-friendly mobile shopping experience.

 Every week, we share insider tips to building your brand, increasing your traffic and growing your sales online